-I Put $1,000 Worth Of Augustinus Bader Products To The Test
+A Skin-Care Amateur Reviews $1,000 Worth Of Augustinus Bader

 Advertisement

-The brand’s hybrid toner contains all the acids — phytic, salicylic, hylauronic — and gluconolactone for a unique product that’s “part exfoliant, part toner, part hydrating essence”, according to the brand.
+The brand’s hybrid toner contains all the acids — phytic, salicylic, hyaluronic — and gluconolactone for a unique product that’s “part exfoliant, part toner, part hydrating essence”, according to the brand.
 Per the instructions, I patted the product into cleansed, dry skin (I used bar soap this time) with my fingertips before bed one night.
-The texture was thin and watery in a way I’d expect a toner to be, and left a slightly tacky after-feel on my fingers and a smooth finish on my face.
+The texture was thin and watery in a way I’d expect a toner to be and left a slightly tacky after-feel on my fingers and a smooth finish on my face.
 I didn’t follow up with anything else — was I supposed to? — to let the Essence do its thing.
-Normally, if I don’t moisturize immediately after washing my face, my skin feels uncomfortably tight and dry — and while the toner didn’t leave me feeling ultra-hydrated per se, I didn’t feel overly dry, either.
+Normally, if I don’t moisturize immediately after washing my face, my skin feels uncomfortably tight and dry.
+While the toner didn’t leave me feeling ultra-hydrated per se, I didn’t feel overly dry, either.
 I didn’t notice a huge difference in my face the following morning, but I looked well-rested and bright-eyed despite the paltry three hours of sleep I’d caught the night before, and my skin felt smooth and soft.

 I liked the results a lot but wasn’t sure how the Essence might fit into my routine.
 To understand why someone might need the Essence in addition to (or in lieu of) other products from the line, I tapped Most Wanted beauty and wellness writer Karina Hoshikawa.
 She explained that the Essence is actually her “favorite Augustinus Bader product.”
 It’s essentially a hydrating water,” she shared, “perfect for “someone like me who is oily and doesn’t need something as intense as the Cream or the Rich Cream.”